 In Fig.~\ref{fig2M} we also observe that the first moment $\langle T\rangle$ converges fast to its asymptotic value, while higher order moments $\langle T^2\rangle$ and $\langle T^3\rangle$ converge slowly to their asymptotic values.
 Using Eqs.~(\ref{eq:sigmaxM}), (\ref{eq:pMP}), and (\ref{eq:gJump}-\ref{eq:TMom}), we obtain the asymptotics (see Appendices~\ref{App:E8} and \ref{App:E9})

 and for $n>1$

 Hence, the first moment converges exponentially fast to the entropy production rate $\dot{s}$, while the higher order moments converge as $1/[\ell_+]$ to their asymptotic value.
-As a consequence, in this example the first moment is more effective for the inference of the entropy production rate $\dot{s}$.
+Consequently, in this example the first moment is more effective for the inference of the entropy production rate $\dot{s}$.
 However, from Eq.~(\ref{eq:asymptT}) we can conclude that the exponential fast convergence for the first moment is a model specific property.

 The asymptotic expression for the thermodynamic uncertainty relation depends on the subleading $O\left(1/[\ell_+]\right)$ term in Eq.~(\ref{eq:T2Asympt}), and is given by